Office of the Comptroller General of Colombia: History

 In 1923, after several years of financial crisis, President Pedro Nel Ospina requested an expert committee to study Colombian economic conditions.
-This committee, led by American economist Edwin Walter Kemmerer (known as The Money Doctor) was called the Kemmerer Mission.
+This committee, led by American economist Edwin Walter Kemmerer (referred to in an expression of the time as a money doctor) was called the Kemmerer Mission.
 Kemmerer had already worked with Latin American governments; that of Mexico in 1917 and of Guatemala in 1919.

 Up until then the Court of Auditors (Corte de Cuentas) was the accountability agency of the nation, it was an agency of judicial and fiscal nature, but it was part of the Executive Branch.
 A study led by the Kemmerer Mission, with the assistance of the Colombian Finance Minister Esteban Jaramillo, recommended Congress to create the Bank of the Republic, and the Office of the Comptroller General, and to structure the laws for this function using those already existing.
 The Kemmerer Mission recommended the creation of the Office of the Comptroller General after considering that it could establish the necessary means for imposing a strict observance of the laws and administrative norms in the management of resources and public funds.

 Government introduced new legislation in Congress following the recommendations of the Kemmerer Mission.
-Law 42 of 1923 was passed by Congress, being signed by the President of the Senate Luis de Greiff, and the President of the Chamber of Representatives Ignacio Moreno.
+Law 42 of 1923 was passed by Congress and signed by the President of the Senate Luis de Greiff and the President of the Chamber of Representatives Ignacio Moreno.
 The new law was approved and signed by President Nel Ospina and his Minister of Finance Gabriel Posada, and finally ratified by Congress on July 19, 1923.

 The Office of the Comptroller General began functioning on September 1, 1923, when Law 42 took effect.
 The first Comptroller General of the Republic was Eugenio Andrade, who was appointed by President Ospina.
 The current Comptroller General is Carlos Felipe Córdoba Larrarte.